Jeante-norg/follow-along-project1/readme.md

          3. UI Update After Deletion:
          After a successful deletion, the UI is updated to reflect the changes, such as removing the product from the displayed list.

+## Milestone 15

+         1. Navbar Component:
+         Home: A link to the homepage of the website.
+         My Products: A link to the page listing the user's products.
+         Add Product: A link to the page where users can add new products.
+         Cart: A link to the user's shopping cart page.

+         2. Responsive Navbar:
+         The navbar has been made responsive to all screen sizes, ensuring it works seamlessly across mobile, tablet, and desktop devices.
+         The layout adapts based on screen width, with a hamburger menu appearing on smaller screens.

+## Milestone 16

+         1. New Products Page:
+         A new page has been created to display the products details when clicked on it.
+         Each product is displayed with essential details including Product Name, price, description and category.
+         The data for each product is rendered in a loop using .map() to ensure scalability, allowing the addition of more products in the future without changing the component structure.